-If you’re planning on changing business phone and internet service providers there are a number of items you should be aware of.
+If you’re planning on changing business phone and internet service providers there are a number of things to know before changing telecom carriers.
+Let’s continue:

-You can keep your phone numbers.
-In order to make the telecom market place open to competition it was crucial that customers be able to retain their phone numbers.
+One of the important things to know before changing telecom carriers is you can keep your phone numbers.
+In order to make the telecom marketplace open to the competition it was crucial that customers be able to retain their phone numbers.
 The process of moving phone numbers from one provider to another is called porting and in almost every circumstance a phone number can be ported.

 If you would like help procuring any new business phone or internet service and managing their installation, contact CarrierBid today or complete the form on the bottom of this page.

 for immediate service or fill out theform and we’ll be in touch right away.